tonethar/IGME-330-Fall-2023/syllabus.md

 [http://www.rit.edu/~w-policy/sectionD/D8.html](http://www.rit.edu/~w-policy/sectionD/D8.html)
 - **Duplicate submission** is the submitting of the same or similar work for credit in more than one course without prior approval of the instructors for those same courses. *If you took IGME-330 previously, you **may not** hand in code that you previously submitted (for example, a previous version of an Audio Visualizer, or game, or web app)*

+### VI-D. Generative AI ([ChatGPT](https://chat.openai.com/) etc)
+Coding solutions must be your own work, which means you cannot use generative AI tools in any manner to write your programs.
+When learning fundamental skills, you need to ensure that you master the basics.
+If I doubt authorship, I may ask you to explain the code or re-create aspects of the code in one of our labs – you must show that you have mastered the fundamentals.

 <hr>

 ## VIII.
 Important RIT Deadlines